amplication/amplication/README.md

 ## Contributors

 <!---
-npx contributer-faces --exclude "*bot*" --limit 70 --repo "https://github.com/amplication/amplication"
+npx contributor-faces --exclude "*bot*" --limit 70 --repo "https://github.com/amplication/amplication"

 change the height and width for each of the contributors from 80 to 50.
 --->